foxbunny/transplexer-tools/README.md

 transformers that are used as is, or transformer factories that can be configured via arguments.

-### `merge`
+### `merge()`

-This transformer merges incoming objects into a single object.
+Merge incoming objects into a single one.

 This is a stateful transformer whose state persists throughout the life of the pipe in which it is used.

 This transformer is usually used at the very start of a pipe in order to combine the inputs from several sources.